FederatedAI/KubeFATE/k8s-deploy/README.md

 We support such definition for:

-1. Eggroll components: cluster manager, node manager and rollsite.
+1. Eggroll components: cluster manager, node manager and osx.
 2. Spark components: master and worker.
 3. Rabbitmq.
 4. Pulsar.